 Channel APC

-Channel APC is an optical application that maintains all optical channels at a consistent Power Spectral Density (PSD) target by dynamically regulating optical components.
+From Release 25.2.1, Channel APC is supported on the EDFA2 card.
+It is an optical application that maintains all optical channels at a consistent Power Spectral Density (PSD) target by dynamically regulating optical components.
 This ensures a flat spectrum before transmission over the fiber span.

 The purpose of the Channel APC control loop is to equalize the Power Spectral Density (PSD) of all channels to a defined Channel Target PSD.